-- completions should be possible both with open source code software or the university should provide the student with the software necessary for completing the course.
-The used software should be meaningful for students also from the perspective of future working life. - Student should be responsible for their own learning.
-A requirement is agreeing together on the responsibilities and duties among the university community, and bringing them forth.
-Students' responsibility also requires confidence from the teaching staff. - The university should encourage students to study independently.
-Participation at visit lectures should be counted as part of completed studies.
-Credits received from student-led study circles and courses should be able to be included in a degree. - University degree should provide student with the necessary capabilities for 271 moving to working life.
-The teaching supply of transferable skills, such as 272 273 communication and information technology should be increased, and the 274 teaching of these skills should be included in the basic degrees better than 275 currently.
-In recognising the central discipline-specific transferable skills.
-276 research knowledge and know-how produced by career services should be employed.
-Additional courses should be organised on the subjects that are 277 not easily integrated in the degree in the field.
-Each student of the University 278 279 of Turku must have a possibility to include project-based work, made in 280 cooperation with the actors in the public, private or third sector, in their 281 degrees that promote graduation. - Teaching should support multi-professionalism.
-Students should be able to include studies in their degree, whereby they cooperate with students from different disciplines in a multi-professional and multi-disciplinary manner. - 285 ECTS credits should be granted for acting in student organisations and in 286 acting as a student representative in the administration with unified 287 practices so that the model encourages students to societal activity.
-The 288 university should recognise the working life skills developed in the student 289 organisation activities.
-Study credits should not be automatised, but one 290 should be able to verify the acquired knowledge (AHOT).
+University degree should provide student with the necessary capabilities for moving to working life.
+The teaching supply of transferable skills, such as communication and information technology should be increased, and the teaching of these skills should be included in the basic degrees better than currently.
+In recognising the central discipline-specific transferable skills, research knowledge and know-how produced by career services should be employed.
+Additional courses should be organised on the subjects that are not easily integrated in the degree in the field.
+Each student of the University of Turku must have a possibility to include project-based work, made in cooperation with the actors in the public, private or third sector, in their degrees that promote graduation.

+Teaching should support multi-professionalism.
+Students should be able to include studies in their degree, whereby they cooperate with students from different disciplines in a multi-professional and multi-disciplinary manner.

+ECTS credits should be granted for acting in student organisations and in acting as a student representative in the administration with unified practices so that the model encourages students to societal activity.
+The university should recognise the working life skills developed in the student organisation activities.
+Study credits should not be automatised, but one should be able to verify the knowledge (AHOT).

 The academic freedom and free choice of minor subjects constitute strengths of a multi-disciplinary university.
 Students possibilities to freely choose their studies should not be restricted without a genuine and justified reason.
 The internal division of financial resources at the university should enable the mobility of minor students between sections and units.
-Academic subjects should provide their studies as free minor studies for all basic degree students of the university, at least for as many as the number of major students.
+Subjects shall provide more of their studies as free minor studies for the basic degree students of the university.
 The realisation methods of minor students should be flexible and multimodal.
 The university should encourage students to multidisciplinary minor studies through counselling.
-Offered minor studies should, however, not decrease the quality of the studies of the major students.
+Offered minor studies may, however, not decrease the quality of the studies of the major students.

 Multidisciplinary minor modules should be useful for students' degrees.
-The university must enable versatile minor choices also for international students.
+The university shall enable wide-ranging minor subject choices also for international students.
+The increase shall not, however, endanger the position of high-quality and comprehensive Finnish science and teaching.